-- 27. The Appellant submits that the Registrar exceeded her authority when she prematurely terminated her employment contract on the basis of her citizenship as she was at the time and currently still is a citizen of the EU.
-The Appellant further contends that the premature issuance of the Termination Decision is contrary to the requirement that the KRSJI run smoothly and efficiently as reflected in Article 2 of the Host State Agreement and asserts that the rescission of the Termination Decision just three days before the expiry of her contract violated her right to be treated responsibly and with dignity. - 28.
-According to the Appellant, the Registrar further failed to exercise her responsibilities when relying on outside instructions to terminate her employment contract, rather than exercising her discretion as provided for in Rule 67 of the Staff Rules.
+- 26. The Appellant submits that the Registrar exceeded her authority when she prematurely terminated his employment contract on the basis of his citizenship as he was at the time and currently still is a citizen of the EU.16 The Appellant further contends that the premature issuance of the Termination Decision is contrary to the requirement that the KRSJI run smoothly and efficiently as reflected in Article 2 of the Host State Agreement and asserts that the rescission of the Termination Decision just three days before the expiry of his contract violated his right to be treated responsibly and with dignity.17 - 27.
+According to the Appellant, the Registrar further failed to exercise her responsibilities when relying on outside instructions to terminate his employment contract, rather than exercising her discretion as provided for in Rule 67 of the Staff Rules.18

-&lt;sup>16 Appeal, paras.
+16 Appeal, paras.
 11-12.

-&lt;sup>17 Appeal, paras.
+17 Appeal, paras.
 13-14.
+See also Appeal, para.
+24.